tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-09-16-workshops.md

 - Why clarity is important for both consultant and client
 - How to structure a workshop for outcomes, not happiness
-- Why you shouldn’t undersell yourself (aka selling one day’s work for $4,000)
+- Conversation prompts for running jam session workshops
+- How to sell a one day workshop for $4,000
 - Some examples from my own work

 First though, some narrative theory...